 To identify the phylogenetic affiliations of the microbes carrying marker genes and the co-occurrences of key marker genes within the same population genomes, we used metagenome-assembled genomes (MAGs) from each metagenomic time series to predict metabolic pathways based on genomic content.
 To assess the diversity of our MAGs, we constructed an approximate maximum likelihood tree of all the MAGs in FastTree (Price, Dehal & Arkin, 2010) using whole genome alignments (Figure S1).
 The tree is not intended to infer detailed evolutionary history, but to provide an overall picture of similarity between genomes.
 MAGs recovered are a diverse set of genomes assigned to taxa typically observed in freshwater (Figure S2).

-We also compared 16S rRNA gene amplicon sequencing data from the same timeframe as the metagenomes to confirm that the microbial community composition for these lakes and years was not “abnormal” compared to previous published studies (Figure S3, Data S5).
+We also compared 16S rRNA gene amplicon sequencing data from the same timeframe as the metagenomes to confirm that the microbial community composition for these lakes and years was not “abnormal” compared to previous published studies (Figure S3).
 The observed taxonomic compositions were consistent with other 16S-based studies carried out on these lakes (Linz et al., 2017; Hall et al., 2017) and with freshwater bacterial community compositions in general (Newton et al., 2011).

 Nitrogen Cycling